edibotopic/edibotopic-website/content/blog/2022-06-26-site-migrated.md

 <!-- more -->

-{% info(header="Update") %} This was originally about switching from WordPress to GitHub but --- by extension --- also a Static Site Generator (SSG) in the form of Eleventy.
-In 2023 I changed SSG from Eleventy (JavaScript) to Zola (Rust). {% end %}
+{% info(header="Update") %} This was originally about switching from WordPress to GitHub but also —  by extension — to a Static Site Generator (SSG) in the form of Eleventy.
+In 2023 I changed from the SSG discussed here — Eleventy (JavaScript) — to Zola (Rust). {% end %}

 I made a website when my academic job began to require more online teaching.
 The idea was to craft a space for exploring my personal and scholarly interests in a more integrated and informal way.
 Under time pressure, with little programming experience and a minimal amount of research, I chose _WordPress_ as a publishing platform.
 This choice made it quick and easy to get a functioning site up-and-running, but creating the content soon became a chore.
 In parallel, I became a more proficient user of GitHub.
 For every incomplete blog post there was a new software project in a GitHub repository.
 For these and other reasons I have decided to migrate the website to GitHub.
 This post serves to outline my motivations and get this blog started.